Affiliate links on Android Authority may earn us a commission. Learn more.

 JUMP TO KEY SECTIONS

-How to connect your gaming headset
+How do you connect your gaming headset?

 The exact steps to get your gaming headset connected will vary depending on the device and the headset.
 In general, here are the steps you’ll follow for some common devices.